carolinemae/YouTrailer/README.md

     @ Search Section -

-    In this section, the titles of movies the user has selected has been saved within the local storage using the JSON stringify and parse functions.
+    In this section, the titles the user has selected has been saved within the local storage using the JSON stringify and parse functions.

     When the browser is refreshed the history list will be presented due to the function of parsing the local storage and it is present on the User Interface (UI).